GameIndus/gameindus.fr/README.md

 </p>

 >
-> Website realized by [@Utarwyn](https://github.com/utarwyn) since 2015 in the project context "GameIndus".
-You can access the online website [here](https://gameindus.fr).
+> Website realized by [@Utarwyn](https://github.com/utarwyn) since 2015 in the project context "GameIndus".\
-> The website includes a homepage, a full-featured blog, a help center and an account system.
+> This branch holds the "under construction" page.
 >

 ## What is the project GameIndus?